 - A rare or unusual type of cancer

 - Ten or more colon polyps

-In some cases, a genetic test may be used for more information.
-The genetic counselor will talk with you about the test’s benefits and limits, and whether it’s right for you and your family.
+In some cases, a genetic test may be used to gather more information.
+The genetic counselor will talk with you about the test’s benefits and limits and whether it’s right for you and your family.

 - Who in your family has been diagnosed with cancer